 - Select references you want to export and click on the Export option on the right.

 - For EndNote Online: select the 2nd option Direct export to EndNote Web and Save.
-The references will be transferred directly to your EndNote Web library.
+The references will be transferred directly to your EndNote Online library.

 - For EndNote Desktop: select the 1st option Direct export in RIS format and Save.
 Select open with EndNote for direct export.
 If saving and importing into EndNote Desktop later, use the Reference Manager (RIS) import filter (using the method for adding references from LibrarySearch).